jmstoic/menu/INDEX.md

 # Public Index Specification

 This is a very simple way of maintaining menu data, now what we are already publicly storing the menu photos here in this repository.
-It saves many, many steps in repeatedly moving around data from system to system, or within one system.
+It saves many, many steps in repeatedly moving around data from system to system, and/or within each system.

 #### Current Indices: